International Workshop and Festival

 Workshop participants are professional actors, teachers and directors.
 Committed performance students may attend on the recommendation of a faculty member.
 Previous experience in the Chekhov Technique is not necessary in order to attend.
 A typical day begins with a warm-up followed by a morning and afternoon class.
 Evenings are devoted to special workshops, performances and lectures from the MICHA Community.

-Theater of the Future participants are professional and pre-professional performers, directors, teachers, scholars, students and anyone else who is inspired by Michael Chekhov’s technique.
+Theater of the Future-Open Space participants are professional and pre-professional performers, directors, teachers, scholars, students and anyone else who is inspired by Michael Chekhov’s technique.
 Sessions are convened based on the passion, inquisitiveness and knowledge of those in attendance.

-THE PAUSE: A Retreat (an alternate options for returning attendees)
+THE PAUSE: A Retreat (an alternate option for returning attendees)

 “The most beautiful pauses are those which are the continuation of something, and then the turning point of preparation for something new, a new action.
 Michael Chekhov, Lessons for the Professional Actor

-After 15 Years of Workshops, we at MICHA, realize there may be members of our community that would like to come together outside the structure of classes in the form of a retreat that supports independent study and informal conversation.
+After 17 Years of Workshops, MICHA recognizes there may be members of our community who would like to come together outside the structure of classes in the form of a retreat that supports independent study and informal conversation.
 A time to reflect, to study the materials in MICHA’s library, to walk on the beach, or in the arboretum and to generally live outside the demands of our normal course of life.
-This year, parallel to our workshop program we offer a retreat option to any returning participant and 2014 MICHA member.
+This year, parallel to our workshop program we offer a retreat option to any returning participant and 2015 MICHA member.
 You may elect to participate in morning warm-ups, afternoon guided rest and selected evening performances or lectures.
-The fee is inclusive of communal meals.
+The fee is inclusive of communal lunch and dinner meals.
 If you wish to observe classes an additional observer’s fee of $75 will be charged daily.

-$400 8 days on campus dormitory housing with shared bathrooms, arrival June 26 departure July 3 (includes breakfast June 27-July 3)
+$350 7 days in campus dormitory housing with shared bathrooms, arrival June 26 departure July 3 (includes breakfast June 27-July 3)

-$300 6 days on campus dormitory housing with shared bathrooms, arrival June 26 departure July 2 (includes breakfast June 27-July 2)
+$300 6 days in campus dormitory housing with shared bathrooms, arrival June 26 departure July 2 (includes breakfast June 27-July 2)

-$100 2 days on campus dormitory housing with shared bathrooms, arrival July 2 departure July 3 (includes breakfast on July 3)
+$50 1 day on campus dormitory housing with shared bathrooms, arrival July 2 departure July 3 (includes breakfast on July 3)

 Dorm rooms are clean and spartan with a single bed and are inclusive of sheets, pillow, light blanket and bath towels.
-The rooms share a communal bathrooms in the main hallway.
+The rooms share communal bathrooms in the main hallway.
 Participants often choose to bring an additional blanket and a few other comforts from home to enhance the spartan environment.

 There are many hotels in the New London area, many of which include free breakfast.
 We recommend a car or taxi to travel to campus.

 Nearby hotels, 1-3 miles from Connecticut College campus.

-Holiday Inn, New London 860 443-7000 35 Governor Winthrop Blvd (newly renovated located in downtown New London, 2.5miles from campus; restaurant onsite.
+Holiday Inn, New London 860 443-7000 35 Governor Winthrop Blvd.
+A newly renovated hotel located in downtown New London, 2.5miles from campus; restaurant onsite.

-Marriott Spring Hill Suites 401 N Frontage Road 860 439-0151 (a newly built hotel located 1.5miles from campus with suites available for sharing a room)
+Marriott Spring Hill Suites 401 N Frontage Road 860 439-0151.
+A newly built hotel located 1.5miles from campus with suites available for sharing a room; free breakfast included.

-Clarion Inn, 269 N Frontage Road 866 460-7456 The Clarion Inn is 1+mile from campus (but not walkable) – it is walking distance to a grocery store and chain restaurants.
-If you say you are with the MICHA conference at Connecticut College they offer an $80 per night room rate plus taxes.
-There is also free shuttle service to and from the campus when the shuttle is available.
+Clarion Inn, 269 N Frontage Road 866 460-7456.
+The Clarion Inn is 1+mile from campus (but not walkable) – it is walking distance to a grocery store and chain restaurants.
+If you say you are with the MICHA conference at Connecticut College they offer an $80 per night room rate plus taxes; free breakfast included.